-I have mentioned in the past this Lent Devotional for Women post on Facebook as a reflection on an inspiration I had while reading the Passion.
+I have mentioned in the past, this Lent Devotional for Women post on Facebook came about as a reflection on an inspiration I had while reading the Passion.
 It’s based on two separate Scriptures that say the same thing.
+I love that about the scriptures, no matter how many times I read them, I can always find something new or God reveals something new to me.

 The only difference between the two passages is in one, we know who is speaking and in the other, we don’t.
 Here are the two Scriptures,